GaudiumDevelopment/PunishmentManager/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us fix a bug
-title: ''
+title: "[BUG]"
-labels: ''
+labels: 'state: in queue, type: bug'
-assignees: ''
+assignees: superbiebel

 ---

+**GIVE AS MUCH INFORMATION AS YOU CAN!
+MORE INFORMATION = FASTER FIX!
 **Describe the bug**
 A clear and concise description of what the bug is.